ddcr/ansible-role-cenapad-ldap/README.md

 > There are two temporary solutions:
 >
 > - remove the flag `-s` from the header of `/usr/bin/ansible (#!/usr/bin/python3 -s)`
-> - remove the rpm and install molecule via `pip3 install --user molecule[docker]`
+> - remove the ansible rpm and install molecule (`pip3 install molecule[docker]`)
->  (ansible is also installed as a dependency).
-Probably better to do the same inside
+>   inside a python virtualenv (eg. anaconda virtualenv).
+Ansible will be installed as
->  a virtualenv.
+>   a dependency.
+>
+> I give preference to the second option